 Exploring Peterborough, New Hampshire

-When my uncles visited from Texas last summer, they informed me they’d spent one entire lazy day just tripping around the shops, galleries, and restaurants in my New Hampshire town of Peterborough.
+When my uncles visited from Texas last summer, they informed me they’d spent one entire lazy day just tripping around the shops, galleries, and restaurants in Peterborough, New Hampshire.
 That didn’t surprise me.
 What we’ve got here is quite special.
 The magazine Budget Travel placed Peterborough on their Top Ten Coolest Small Towns list in 2007, declaring it “a little bit hip and a little bit homey.”
 That combination is a real draw for the big-city Texans who need their small town New England fix each year.
 Here’s a little insight into what they found so appealing…Let’s start with a bit of local history at the Peterborough Historical Society in the heart of downtown.
 Currently, they’re offering a small exhibit entitled “Children: Seen and Heard” (through July 28, 2012) which explores childhood in the early 19th and 20th centuries through photos, toys, clothing, and other artifacts.
 The rest of the museum area is worth a peek, including the 17th century kitchen on the lower level.

 Originally a mill town, you’ll find brick and stone buildings at every turn – a pretty backdrop for the spring blooms.
 Make your way over to one of the hot breakfast spots: the iconic Peterborough Diner on Depot Street, where many a Presidential candidate has tread, or Nonie’s Restaurant and Bakery on Main Street for a bit of local flavor.

 If the weather is cooperating, perhaps you’d like to pack up your lunch and enjoy it amidst the distant views atop Pack Monadnock in Miller State Park– a reasonable little 1.5 mile hike, or, in-season, a short drive up the auto road.
 If it’s raining, no worries.
 Pay a visit to the good, friendly folks at Bowling Acres for the classic New England activity – candlepin bowling (great pizza, too!).

 Peterborough is said to be the model of Thornton Wilder’s play Our Town.
 There’s no denying that the “hip and homey” vibe attracts authors, actors, and artists.
 MacDowell Colony –the oldest art colony in the country– has offered a retreat for creative endeavors since 1907.
 On Medal Day (usually the second Sunday in August), a noted writer, musician, or artist is recognized, and the public is invited to attend the ceremony, listen to the speeches, and tour the otherwise private grounds.

 With all this activity, you’ll need a place to lay your head.
 Chez Despres may suit my relatives, but for overnight accommodations, look to The Little River Bed & Breakfast.

 An 1870’s farmhouse, it was once owned by Marian and Edward MacDowell, and used as housing for the first male artists accepted into MacDowell Colony.
 Today, you can enjoy the hospitality of Paula and Rob Fox and the comfort of their fresh and inviting guest rooms.
 You’ll need a good night’s rest.
 There’s still so much more of Our Town to explore.